 The placement of the free products addresses a concern expressed by advocates as well as students.
 One grade eleven student highlighted, “In my own experience, I know that many young adults feel awkward asking for menstrual products at a school office, especially if there isn’t an adult there with whom they feel comfortable.”

-With considerable progress being made towards the Free the Tampon Initiative it is important that businesses now start to make the necessary changes within their restrooms to make an inclusive experience for all.
-A business’s efforts to create an inclusive restroom will have long-lasting effects that speak largely to gender equality and creating a positive user and customer experience.
+With considerable progress being made towards the Free the Tampon Initiative it is important that businesses now start to make the necessary changes within their washrooms to make an inclusive experience for all.
+A business’s efforts to create an inclusive washroom will have long-lasting effects that speak largely to gender equality and creating a positive user and customer experience.

-The Free the Tampon Initiative is a movement Citron has always supported, as we believe menstrual care items should be available in the same manner toilet paper and other basic restroom necessities are.
-We are proud to offer free-vend menstrual care dispenser options throughout all locations.
+The Free the Tampon Initiative is a movement Citron has always supported, as we believe menstrual care items should be available in the same manner toilet paper and other basic washroom necessities are.
+We are proud to offer menstrual product dispenser options throughout all locations.

-Citron Hygiene offer a wide range of menstrual and restroom care products and services.
+Citron Hygiene offer a wide range of feminine hygiene products and services.
 Speak to our friendly team today to discuss your washroom needs.